mrrusof/mrrusof.github.io/disclaimer.md

 permalink: /disclaimer/
 ---

-Each claim, thought, view, opinion, and whatever I write originates solely from me and does not indicate thoughts, intentions, plans or strategies of my employer, OneLogin.
+Each claim, thought, view, opinion, and anything else I write in this blog originates solely from me and does not indicate thoughts, intentions, plans, strategies or anything relevant to the business of my employer.